-The End-of-Life Essentials Project is funded by the Australian Government Department of Health.
+The End-of-Life Essentials Project is funded by the Australian Government Department of Health and Aged Care.

 End-of-Life Essentials National Advisory Group

 The National Advisory Group acts as a reservoir of knowledge, skills and networks for the EOLE project.
 It provides a sounding body and an exchange point for promotion and linkage into constituencies.

 - Review quality and standards processes for the inclusion of material in the project.